 Listen on Spotify

 Listen to the More Recipes About Music & Food Spotify Playlist

-It’s the racism/bigotry label that poses an issue in this 2019 Woke Era.
+It’s the racism/bigotry label that poses an issue in 2022.
 Mind you, this is a song from 1974.
 It’s riffing on the U.S, obsession with Chinese kung fu films.
 Bruce Lee was literally one of the world’s biggest box office draws before his death in 1973.
 I was a teenager in the midwest and remember watching very badly dubbed kung fu films on Saturday afternoon TV.
-Add to the mix, Carl Douglas is an African-American (yes – I understand the theory non-whites cannot be “racist” but they CAN be bigots.) and one has to put this song in context.
-The ’70s African-American community embraced Kung Fu Culture.
+Add to the mix, Carl Douglas is an African-American (yes – I understand the theory that non-whites cannot be “racist” but they can be bigots.) and one has to put this song in context.
+In the ’70s. the African-American community embraced Kung Fu Culture.
 Do you doubt my white ass about this?
-I refer you to the Wu Tang Clan.
-I’ll argue “Kung Fu Fighting” is a novelty love letter to the power of kitschy foreign cinema that broke down racial differences and created a totally new sub-culture.
-Honestly, we could use A LOT more of that kind of cultural crossover these days.
+I refer you to the Wu-Tang Clan.
+I’ll argue that “Kung Fu Fighting” is a novelty love letter to the power of kitschy foreign cinema that broke down racial differences and created a totally new sub-culture.
+Honestly, we could use a lot more of that kind of cultural crossover these days.

 KUNG PAO FIGHTING

 Kung pao stir-fried ramen with tofu and peppers

 2 servings of fresh ramen (about 10 ounces)